Red Velvet Cupcakes

 Instructions

 • Combine dry ingredients.
-In a mixing bowl, whisk together cake flour, baking soda, cocoa powder, and salt and set aside.
+In a mixing bowl, whisk together cake flour, baking soda,ย cocoa powder, and salt and set aside.
+2ยฝ cups (300 grams) cake flour 1 teaspoon baking soda 2 Tablespoons unsweetened cocoa powder 1 teaspoon salt

 • Cream butter and sugar.
-In a second mixing bowl with a hand mixer or in your stand mixer with paddle attachment cream butter and sugar together until light and fluffy, about 2 to 3 minutes on medium speed.
-Add egg and beat to combine.
-Add vanilla, oil, and red food coloring.
+In a second mixing bowl with a hand mixerย or in your stand mixer with paddle attachment cream butter and sugar together until light and fluffy, about 2 to 3 minutes on medium speed.
+Add eggs and beat to combine.
+Add vanilla, oil, and red food coloring.ย 1/2 cup (1 stick, 113 g) unsalted butter 1ยฝ cups (300 g) granulated white sugar 2 large eggs ยฝ cup (120 mL) canola oil 2 Tablespoons (1 oz.) liquid red food coloring 1 teaspoon vanilla extract

 Notes

-• Make Ahead and storage: You can make the red velvet cupcakes up to 2 days in advance, unfrosted.
-Just wrap in plastic wrap and keep at room temperature.
-You can also make the cupcakes and freeze for up to 2 months.
+• Make Ahead and storage: Store any frosted cupcakes covered in an airtight container in the refrigerator.
+Because of the cream cheese frosting, I recommend storing in the refrigerator.
+The frosting should not stay out at room temperature.ย You can make the red velvet cupcakes up to 2 days in advance, unfrosted.
+Just wrap the unfrosted cupcakes in plastic wrap and keep at room temperature.
 The frosting can be made up to a week in advance.
 Just store in your refrigerator for up to a week.
-You may need to place them back in your mixer and rewhip back to the same consistency.
-If the cupcakes are frosted, it can stay fresh at room temperature for 1 to 2 days.
+You may need to place them back in your mixer and rewhip back to the same consistency.ย You can also make the cupcakes and freeze for up to 2 months.ย Learn how to freeze your cupcakes here.ย Thaw at room temperature then frost.

 • Cake flour: If you don’t have cake flour, you can use AP flour but your cupcakes won’t be as light and fluffy.
 Or you can make your own cake flour by measuring out the 2 1/2 cups AP flour, remove 2 1/2 Tbsp.
 Replace with 2 1/2 Tbsp. cornstarch and then sift.
 Results won’t be quite the same but will come close!

-• Red food coloring: You can reduce or omit the food coloring, or use an all-natural alternative.
-I haven’t tested with an all-natural coloring.
+• Red food coloring: You can reduce or omit the food coloring, or use an all-natural food coloring brand.

 Nutrition